When it comes to sex and girls, the Boy and I used to have a “don’t ask, don’t tell” policy.

-The Bear does not share this policy.
+The wife does not share this policy.

-She sticks her nose into every part of his “relationships” like they are unguarded honeycombs.
+She used to stick her nose into every part of his “relationships” like she’s a hungry bear and they are unguarded honeycombs.
 She started when he was in the 2nd grade.
-“What’s her name?
-What kind of gifts does she like?
-Where are you going?
-Why won’t you answer me…”

 A few years ago, he was temporarily living with us.
 I can’t remember if he was still in college or fresh out.
 I’m working from home and typing away in the living room.